 DeLucia started his career as a reporter and weekend sports anchor at WBOC in Salisbury, Maryland in 2007.
 He later moved on to WSHM in Springfield, Massachusetts where he was a general assignment reporter and anchor until 2009.

 DeLucia attended Camden Catholic High School in Cherry Hill and earned a B.A. in communication from La Salle University.
-During his studies, he worked as a reporter/segment producer for New Jersey Network, and served as an intern for NBC News for the 2006 Olympic Games in Turin, Italy.
-He currently lives in the Philadelphia area.
+During his studies, he worked as a reporter/segment producer for New Jersey Network, and served as an intern for NBC News for the 2006 Olympic Games in Torino, Italy.
+He currently lives in Philadelphia.